Júnior Paulista (footballer, born 1977)

-Júnior Paulista briefly played in Campeonato Brasileiro Série A and also played in Série B and Série C.
+He briefly played in Campeonato Brasileiro Série A and also played in Série B and Série C.

 Biography

 Born in Indianópolis neighbourhood of São Paulo city, he started his professional career in Juventus (SP), at that time known as Juninho.
 He then played for Guarani and Santa Cruz.
 In 2000, he left for Russia and stayed in Qatar for 1 month.

 Palmeiras

 In November 2000 he was signed by Palmeiras as the club bought 50% rights and the other retained by investor.
 However, he was injured and he left for Londrina in 2001 season.
 In 2002, he signed a 6 months contract with Figueirense.
 He then returned to Guarani and made his Série A debut.
 In 2003, he left for Internacional, at that time already known as Júnior and teammate Luiz António Gaino Júnior known as "Júnior Paulista" instead, in although they both came from São Paulo state.

 In 2004, he remained in Rio Grande do Sul, but for Caxias.
 He played 20 out of 23 Série B games of that season.